 Slowing currency appreciation is a more accessible and feasible strategy to prevent the adverse effects of the Dutch Disease phenomenon.
 For example, this step could be achieved using the income generated from the export of natural resources for investment.

-One of the common methods of doing this is creating a sovereign wealth fund (SWF).
-The SWF is to sterilize large investments into the booming sector by keeping a portion of this new revenue abroad.
-Furthermore, countries can decide to slowly repatriate these savings for various purposes, for example, infrastructure development.
+One common method of doing this is creating a sovereign wealth fund (SWF).
+The SWF sterilizes large investments in the booming sector by keeping a portion of this new revenue abroad.
+Furthermore, countries can decide to slowly repatriate these savings for various purposes, such as infrastructure development.

-There are many examples of SWF.
-Among them are the Australian Government Future Fund, the Government Pension Fund in Norway, the Iranian national development fund, the Stabilization Fund of the Russian Federation, the State Oil Fund of Azerbaijan, and the Alberta Heritage Savings Trust Fund of Alberta in Canada.
-You can view the SWF ranking on the Sovereign Wealth Fund Institute homepage.
+There are many examples of SWFs.
+Among them are the Australian Government Future Fund, the Government Pension Fund in Norway, the Iranian National Development Fund, the Stabilization Fund of the Russian Federation, the State Oil Fund of Azerbaijan, and the Alberta Heritage Savings Trust Fund of Alberta in Canada.
+You can view the SWF ranking on theย Sovereign Wealth Fund Instituteย homepage.

 Diversify the economy